This Brussels sprouts and bacon recipe is a super delicious 2-ingredient side dish that the whole family will love. It's easy and fast!

 - Season with salt & pepper if needed.
 Serve immediately.

-- I used small to average size Brussels sprouts.
+- I use small-to-average size Brussels sprouts.
 If you use giant ones, cooking time will definitely need to increase.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.